Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to evaluate the performance of our proposed framework in the context of sparse coding and image reconstruction.
-In particular, we examine its ability in adaptively concentrating the energy, its estimation accuracy, and its computational scalability.
-We compare WARP to a number of state-of-the-art wavelet and non-wavelet methods available in the literature.
-For illustration, we apply WARP to the independent spike-and-slab Bayesian wavelet regression model with the Haar basis and optional pruning to denoise both 2D and 3D images.
-Because the results for 2D and 3D images are similar, we report the results on 2D images in this section and defer most results on 3D images, except those for evaluating computational scalability, to Supplementary Materials.
+In this section, we conduct extensive experiments to evaluate the performance of our proposed framework in the image reconstruction task in terms of both estimation accuracy and computational scalability.
+Applications to other image processing tasks are discussed in \ref{sec:energy}.
+We compare WARP to a number of state-of-the-art wavelet, non-wavelet, and deep neural network-based methods available in the literature for denoising 2D images.
+We provide results on denoising 3D images in the Supplementary Materials.
+Throughout these experiments we apply WARP with independent spike-and-slab Bayesian wavelet regression models under the Haar basis along with optional pruning.

 Our prior specification is as follows: $\rho(A) = \min(1, 2^{-\beta j} C)$ for $A$ in the $j$th resolution (for $j<J$), $\tau_j = 2^{-\alpha j} \tau_0$, and $\eta(A) = \eta_0$ for all $A$; we set $\sigma^2$ to an estimate based on the finest scale wavelet coefficients~\citep{donoho1995adapting}; all other parameters in $\bphi = (\alpha, \beta, \sigma^2, \tau, C, \eta_0)$ are estimated by maximizing the marginal likelihood (available in a closed form as $\Phi(\om)$ from our recursive message passing algorithm) at a set of grid points.
 Supplementary Materials contain a sensitivity analysis showing that WARP is generally robust to the values of its hyperparameters.
-Therefore we recommend a grid search on a small set rather than a full optimization as the default method.
+Therefore we recommend a grid search on a small set rather than a full optimization as the default tuning method.
 Gaussian noise with standard deviation $\sigma$ is added to the true images and we apply all methods to the noisy observations for image reconstruction.
 For WARP, we use the posterior mean as the reconstructed image, which is analytically attainable through Theorem~\ref{thm:recursive.map}.